theoden8/Snake/README.md

 The purpose of this project was at first to practice C++ OOP and OpenGL (GLUT), but eventually it became a severe challenge of fixing the code: linkage, compilation; runtime errors and all the fun within it.
 It has been a rather long time since the initial code was finished, and although the code quality still remains average, it has improved A LOT since then.

+### Description

+The game is implemented through **GLUT** loop, from where a user can interact with the game configuration itself (State class: adjusting intervals, pausing/unpausing and more) and groups of **Ball** objects, of which there are three: a snake, fruits and walls (the last can not be interacted with though).
+All of these objects have a superclass **Object**, which has a **Keyboard** and **Display** methods.
+The snake has multiple AIs, which can be switched by pressing relevant keyboard buttons.
+There are two separate parts of the snake AI: aiming (Aimer class) and routing (Routing class).
+The Aimer chooses a target (**Ball**), and the Router chooses which step is to be made.
+The algorithms used by these include primarily BFS (for calculating all the distances) and stupid heuristic hacks.
+This way the code duplication is reduced to some sort of minimum (not to say so about the bugs), as well as the number of operations necessary for taking a step (take a look at getter functions in the AI implementation), and thereby, fortunately, it just works.

 ### Features

 * 1 snake